 Hoshin Kanri Catchball is a technique for creating and maintaining open feedback loops across all levels of your organizational hierarchy by establishing a two-way stream of information sharing.

 In its original form, Catchball has a vertical application meaning that the top level of management sets the goals for the company and prepares a strategy proposal.
 They toss it like a ball to the lower level and wait to receive feedback and tactics proposition.

-The final goal is to provide every person that will be working towards achieving the company’s goals with the opportunity to give input on their part and align every action in a common direction that is shared by everyone.
+The final goal is to provide every person who will be working towards achieving the company’s goals to give input on their part and align every action in a common direction that is shared by everyone.

-Although the strategy is usually thrown down by executives, in Lean, tactics and process improvements are tossed up by lower levels of management and regular team members.
+Although the strategy is usually thrown down by executives, in Lean, tactics and process improvements are tossed up by lower management levels and regular team members.
 This makes Catchball extremely suitable for companies that have embraced a culture of shared leadership.

-Catchball is an effective way to make sure that employees are given the opportunity to understand how they fit into the larger picture and to become more connected to the most important objectives of the organization.
+Catchball is an effective way to make sure that employees understand how they fit into the larger picture and become more connected to the organization's most important objectives.